About Screen Queensland

 The SQ Hub program provides co-working space and business resources in Brisbane and on the Gold Coast (at Bond University), ideal for independent games studios and other screen businesses in their start-up or growth phases.
 In addition to subsidised residencies by application, casual hot-desk hire is available.

 Screen Queensland Studios

-Located at 45 Gosport Street, Hemmant – 11 kilometres east of the Brisbane Central Business District and 15 minutes from the Brisbane International Airport, Screen Queensland Studios is well suited to low to mid-range film, TV and online production.
+Screen Queensland operates Screen Queensland Studios, located at 45 Gosport Street, Hemmant – 11 kilometres east of the Brisbane Central Business District and 15 minutes from the Brisbane International Airport.
+Offering 16,000m2 of lettable space, the studios are highly adaptable.

 Our commitment to diversity and gender parity

 We seek to support the creation and growth of Aboriginal and Torres Strait Islander screen content, practitioners and representation across our industry and state.
-Additionally, we are committed to ensuring diverse representation across all aspects of the production and development process – namely those who are culturally and linguistically diverse, located regionally, have a disability and/or identify as female, non-binary and/or are members of the LGBTIQ+ community.
+Additionally, we are committed to ensuring diverse representation across all aspects of the production and development process , including those who identify as female, LGBTQIA+, culturally and linguistically diverse, located regionally, living with disability who are from diverse age or socio-economic backgrounds.

-We also strongly encourage individuals from these diverse backgrounds to engage with us formally through our programs or informally through our events and networking opportunities.
+We also strongly encourage individuals from these underepresented backgrounds to engage with us formally through our programs or informally through our events and networking opportunities.